 - Jalon Valley: In order to taste the true Spanish cuisine, Jalon Valley is the ideal place to visit.
 The small town (22 km (14 Miles) inland from Moraira) offers the authentic regional food cooked on wood fires, and that too in reasonably low prices.

-Activities in Moraira in the winter
+Activities in Moraira in the fall, winter, or spring

 Moraira may be quieter in the winter season, but there are still a lot of activities one can participate in to make the stay worthwhile: